evoila/osb-persistence/README.md

 # cf-service-broker-persistence
-Implements the cf-service-broker (see https://github.com/evoila/cf-service-broker) persistence interface with services using Redis.
-So the management data and inner status of the service broker can be kept in a Redis database.
+Implements the cf-service-broker persistence interface with services using Redis and MongoDB.
+So the management data and status of the service brokers can be persisted in the aforementioned databases.

+__YOU CAN FIND COMPLETE DOCUMENTAION OF THE SERVICE BROKER FRAMEWORK HERE [http://github.com/evoila/cf-service-broker](http://github.com/evoila/cf-service-broker)__